muxi-ai/cli/docs/plan-config-security.md

 ```
 Redirect Mode

-  Users will be redirected to configure credentials externally.
+  Users will be redirected to configure credentials on an external system,
+  where you can collect credentials and store them securely using the SDKs.
   This is the recommended mode for production deployments.

-  Custom message to show when credentials are needed (opens $EDITOR)
+  Custom message to show when credentials are needed
-  ✓ Redirect message: configured
+  ✓ Redirect message: <CURRENT>

-  Example message:
+  Default message:  # ONLY SHOW IF CURRENT IS EMPTY
-    "For security, please configure your credentials at https://portal.company.com/credentials"
+    "For security, please configure your credentials at <REDIRECT_URL>."
 ```

 **Output:**